KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 The first two lines are Compass related imports.
 It doesn’t compile into the final CSS.
 They enable use of Compass embedded mixins, sparing me from writing vendor prefixes.
 The last line imports the 5 files into a single one (top to bottom).

-_Note: when importing Sass/SCSS files, you don't need to add underscores or file extensions._
+_Note: when importing Sass/SCSS files, you don’t need to add underscores or file extensions._

 ## KISS (Keep It Simple Stupid)